REFLECTIONS Workshop Series A Success

-The WYE Project is excited to announce we are about to receive a generous private donation of $1,000.00.
-This money is earmarked to be used as seed money toward launching our first Youth Workshops this summer.
+The WYE Project is excited to announce we have received a generous private donation of $1,000.00.
+This money is earmarked to be used as seed money toward launching our first Youth Workshops for Summer 2022.

 Provide mentoring as well as instruction to the students.